saadeghi/daisyui/src/docs/src/routes/blog/(posts)/daisyui-colors-and-themes/+page.md

 ---
-title: Why is daisyUI using different color system?
+title: All about daisyUI color system and comparing it to Tailwind CSS color names
 desc: Why use semantic color names instead of Tailwind CSS color shades?
 Accessing to all color shades or using a color system...
 Which one is better?
 published: true
 date: 2023-9-11